nat6781/nat6781/publications.md

         </h3>
         <div class="publication-venue">COMP4036 Mixed Reality</div>
         <div class="publication-authors">University of Nottingham</div>
-        <div class="publication-description">— video assessment of prototype + ideation — Performance designed to engage users with a particular setting — using “hidden” qr codes to bring a storybook into AR matching location  </div>
+        <div class="publication-description"> A mixed-reality performance designed to engage users within a particular setting.
+This makes use of the university's 'artcodes', which brings QR code functionality without impacting immersion.
+This uses Augmented Reality to enhance a non-fiction style storybook by creating a window into the fantasy world the author has created.
+This project focuses on the challenges present when exploring mixed reality, and the ideation process of a large-scale project.
+Video presentation and demo of prototype. </div>
         <div class="publication-year">SPRING 2025</div>
        <div class="publication-tags">
             <span class="tag tag-topic">HCI</span>